NEW ZEALAND - The South Island 10, 13, or 16 days

 DAY 2

-• Photographers can capture beautiful views of the blue waters of Lake Wakatipu and the Remarkable mountain range.
-The drive from Queenstown to Glenorchy is one of the most scenic drives in New Zealand,
+Photographers can capture stunning views of Lake Wakatipu's blue waters and the Remarkables mountains.
+The drive from Queenstown to Glenorchy is one of New Zealand's most beautiful routes.

 The region offers an amazing journey deep into rock pools, streams and dramatic chasms of Mt Aspiring National Park.